 Why should you even care about this web site?
-If you're like most people, you've had a few disappointments with some of the pictures you've taken in the past.
+Well, if you're like most people, you've had a few disappointments with some of the pictures you've taken in the past.
 I know I've taken my share of bad photos.

 Perhaps you've caught yourself wondering why some people seem to have a knack for taking great photos.
 You may also might have a question about a specific piece of photography equipment or want to know about a camera accessory.

 Don't worry there's still hope.
 It's never to late to learn.
 In fact, that's good philosophy to have.
 Life is a continuous learning experience.
 I don't know if you found this site accidentally, were actually looking for some digital photo tips or needed some help with choosing digital photography equipment.
 It is my hope that you will be be glad you did find this site.

 Photography is a way to communicate with people of all countries and ages throughout the world.
 You see my friend, it is my mission to give you some valuable tools for becoming a better digital photographer and understanding cameras and accessories.
 I am not a professional writer or a professional web designer.